 - What to do if your doctor is resistant to testing.

 - Common hormonal problems after a brain injury:

 - Growth hormone deficiency

 - How treatment for post-concussion syndrome can and can’t help with post-traumatic hypopituitarism symptoms.

 We’ll dig into specifics on symptoms later in the post, but here’s a quick glance at what patients experience:

 If you’ve been suffering from symptoms connected to a possible brain injury, we may be able to help.
 95% of our patients show statistically verified restoration of brain function.
-Schedule a free consultation to discuss your symptoms with a member of our team.
+Schedule a consultation to discuss your symptoms with a member of our team.

 How Does a Brain Injury Cause Hormone Dysregulation?

 A brain injury results from trauma to the brain.
 This could be from an external force or impact, such as when someone falls and hits their head on concrete, or when they’re hit by an object like a soccer ball.
 It could happen from whiplash, such as when your head snaps forward and backward quickly during a car accident.
 It could even happen as a result of a seemingly harmless jarring motion, such as when you trip and fall but don’t hit your head on anything at all.